 Individual or group therapy when appropriate (coded as outpatient services)

-The CSB shall provide discharge planning for community based services for youth with identified behavioral health and/or substance use issues who return to the community.
+The CSB shall provide discharge planning for community-based services for youth with identified behavioral health and/or substance use issues who return to the community.

 The CSB shall document provided mental health and substance use services while a youth is in detention in the CSBs electronic health record (EHR).